BarbaraBoeters/barbaraboeters-project/PROCESS.md

 - Worked on better code quality for Better Code Hub.

 ## 1 February
-- Implement the photo function in Firebase Storage
+- Implement the photo function in Firebase Storage -> uploading done, still have to do downloading
 - Make sure it only gives notifications for the current user plants within that geofence.
 Update: fixed on 31th of january -
 -